Prisma Client API reference

 clause from the upsert operation.
 This has two possible outcomes, as follows:

 When your application tries to perform two or more concurrent upsert operations, then a race condition might happen where two or more operations do not find the record and therefore try to create that record.
-In this situation, one of the operations succesfully creates the new record but the other operations fail and return a unique key constraint error.
+In this situation, one of the operations successfully creates the new record but the other operations fail and return a unique key constraint error.

 Solution